List of Emmerdale characters introduced in 2004: Anya King

 Anya King is the daughter of Carl (Tom Lister) and Colleen King (Melanie Ash).
-She appeared in 2004, 2005, 2006, 2007, 2009, 2010 and 2012.
+She appeared between 2004 and 2007, and again in 2009, being played by Ceryen Dean.
+Then again in 2010, played by Millie Archer, and once again 2012, played by Lauren Sheriston.

-Anya's parents separated when she was young and she first appears in 2004 when her mother Colleen tells Carl that she wants a divorce and initially refuses to let him see the children.

-However, Anya and her brother, Thomas (Jack Ferguson; Mark Flanagan), visit their father in 2005, 2006 and June 2007.
+Anya's parents separated when she was young and she first appears in 2004 when her mother Colleen tells Carl that she wants a divorce and initially refuses to let him see the children, however, Anya and her brother, Thomas (Jack Ferguson; Mark Flanagan), visit their father in 2005, 2006 and June 2007.
 In February 2009, she and Thomas visit, following Carl's engagement to Lexi Nicholls (Sally Oliver).
 Anya is meant to attend her father's wedding the following month but stays at home with chicken pox.
 In January 2010, Colleen arrives with the children, asking Carl to look after them as her husband has had an accident at work.
 They move into Mill Cottage temporarily.
 In April 2010, Colleen returns and tells Carl she wants to emigrate to Saudi Arabia and take the children with her.
 She leaves with Anya and Thomas the following day.

-Anya returns with Thomas eight months later on Christmas Eve in preparation for Carl's wedding to Chas Dingle (Lucy Pargeter) the following day.
-After the wedding ends in chaos with Chas jilting Carl and revealing his affair with Eve Jenson (Suzanne Shaw), Carl takes Anya and Thomas back home to Saudi Arabia.
+Anya returns with Thomas eight months later on Christmas Eve in preparation for Carl's ill-fated wedding to Chas Dingle (Lucy Pargeter) the following day.
+After the wedding ends with Chas jilting Carl and due to his affair with Eve Jenson (Suzanne Shaw), Carl takes Anya and Thomas back home to Saudi Arabia.